vantri1010/youtube-uploader/README.markdown

    - Scans the local folder for MP4 files and compares them with the playlist to avoid duplicates.
    - Uploads remaining videos in alphabetical order, adding them to the playlist.
    - Optionally uploads matching SRT captions.
-   - Updates `upload_log.json` with uploaded and pending videos.

 3. **Monitor Progress**: